PatrickJS/cli-book/chapter-two/chapter-two.md

 #Chapter Two - Creating your first command line tool

 Okay, creating first command line tool is going to be simple.
-In the chapter we are going to setup a seed project you can use for all your future command line tools, and we'll go over the basics to creating a command line tool that anyone can install via `npm`.
+In this chapter we are going to setup a seed project you can use for all your future command line tools.
+We'll go over the basics to creating a command line tool that anyone can install via `npm`.

 `npm` is the package manager that is bundeled with node.
-It provides an easy way for people to install software written in Node.
-NPM is bundled with Node, and will let anyone with Node install your tools in a couple seconds.
+It provides an easy way for people to install node modules.
+This will make a great distribution platform for the tools we create.

 ##Prerequisites

 All you need to do is intall Node.
-Node comes bundeled with npm, so head over to [Node.org](http://nodejs.org) and run the installer.
+You can download the installer at [Node.org](http://nodejs.org).

-To confirm your installtion, pop up a terminal and check check that everythings working.
+Open a terminal and check that node and npm installed correctly.
+You can do that by checking the version for each.

 	PHLMLAMEAD:~$ node -v
 	v0.10.13